 Originally from the Magdalen Islands, Louis Boudreault studied at the École du Louvre in Paris.
 In the early 1990s, his series Les envois explored how colour made its way to the Renaissance.
 Later, in 2003, Destinées arrived, a collection of portraits of famous people when they were children.
 Today, Fragments d’écriture, inspired by quotes from famous writers, poets and singers, explores memory and being human through massive canvases so beautiful viewers can only marvel at them.
 We sat down with this man who loves literature, poetry and words.

-In the studio © Daniel Roussel
+© Daniel Roussel

 Last February, your exhibition, Fragments d’écriture, at the Québecor Gallery, caused a big stir.
 What was your process?

 Fragments d’écriture follows the 350-canvas series, Destinées, that kept me busy for 13 years.
 In it, I painted famous people who shaped the century (such as Gandhi, Simone de Beauvoir and Albert Camus) as children.
 With Fragments d’écriture, I want to honour sentences that have travelled through history, embellishing it along the way.
 The guiding thread of both is therefore obvious.
 My previous, 10-year series, Les envois, told the story of colour and its travels in the 16th century, from East to West.